![]() |

 here).
 The lower the PSA declines the better

-chance of cure (go here), The longest published outcome results are 13 years and 15 years
+chance of cure (go here), The published outcome results at 13 years and 15 years

 |